professional reference letter

 Dear Ms. Chen,

 Karen’s attitude and productivity have always impressed me.
 She is very bright and highly motivated.
-I am confident she will devote herself diligently to a position with your organisation.
+I am confident she will devote herself diligently to a position with your organization.
 She is a quick learner and has shown the ability to digest large volumes of information.
 Karen has shown the ability to use information and ideas effectively in both verbal and written forms.

 I recommend Ms. Karen without reservation.
 I am confident she will establish productive relationships with your staff.
 Please let me know if you need more information about this outstanding young woman.